tongjingqi/Awesome-Agent-Reward/README.md

 ## Limitation and Future Work

-- Game data isn't utilized thoroughly
+- Game data isn't utilized thoroughly.
+Games are shown effective to enhance model's general abilities, but open-source models rarely include games as training data.
-- Using World Model to construct rewards
+- Using World Model to construct rewards.
+World models are capable of generating an endless variety of action-controllable, playable 3D environments for training and evaluating embodied agents.
-- Evaluating interactable environments
+- Evaluating interactable environments.
+A method to evaluate interactable environments, find high quality ones and choose environments fitting policy model's ability level would boost training a lot.

 ## Contributing